SoCXin/doc/docs/arm/stm32/cmd_ci.rst

 Description
 -----------

-:ref:`cmd_ci` command is conceived of as "hot key" for building project with arbitrary source code structure.
+:ref:`stm32f103` command is conceived of as "hot key" for building project with arbitrary source code structure.
 In a nutshell, using ``SRC`` and :option:`pio ci --lib` contents PlatformIO initializes via :ref:`cmd_project_init` new project in :option:`pio ci --build-dir`